rediris/infrastrukt/README.md

 Foundation, for WordPress
 =================

-Foundation, for WordPress, is a blank canvas with the exceptional capabilities of ZURB's Foundation Framework: http://foundation.zurb.com/.
+Foundation, for WordPress, is a blank canvas with the exceptional capabilities of ZURB's Foundation Framework, and HTML5 Boilerplate.
+It's killer.

-WordPress + HTML5 Boilerplate + Foundation = <3

 Don't leave me behind!
 -----